Gender and Energy Efficiency

 An avid gardener, orchardist, and landscaper, Lynsey has built two edible forest gardens and written for magazines such as Horticulture, American Gardener, Modern Farmer, Acres USA, Hobby Farms, and others.
 Don’t hike with her unless you want to know the Latin names of all your local trees.

 She has one very good dog, and two very bad cats.

-Ive Velikova is the Communications Intern at Efficiency Canada.
+Ive Velikova is the Digital Communications Specialist at Efficiency Canada.
 She graduated from McMaster University with a degree in Psychology, Neuroscience, and Behaviour.
 After years of studying the human brain, Ive dove into science communication.
 She shares science everywhere, from summer camps to bars to festivals across Toronto.

-In addition to working as a freelance science communicator, Ive is currently wrapping up her Masters Candidate in Science Communication at Laurentian University.
+In addition to working as a freelance science communicator, Ive has completed her Masters in Science Communication at Laurentian University.
 Her research looks at SciComm training opportunities for Canadian graduate students.

 Ive an enthusiastic storyteller seeking to build trust and excitement for science.
 Through her “Science Sucks” podcast, she invites guests to discuss the ups and downs of scientific research and how it impacts our lives.
 As an enthusiastic public speaker, Ive has spoken at the Ontario Science Centre, Story Collider, Spark After Dark, and Science Is A Drag.